-Social landlords are accountable to tenants, their Board & Welsh Government when it comes to complying with the standard.
-This means providing tenants with a certificate or compliance statement to confirm it meets the standard.
-The certificate or statement will tell you what we are going to do and when we will fix any gaps in compliance.
-We will report annually to tenants, Board & WG on how we are doing.
+Beacon is accountable to residents, Board & Welsh Government when it comes to complying with the standard.
+This means providing residents with information about their home or a compliance statement to confirm where it is in relation to the standard.
+We will report annually to residents, Board & Welsh Government on how we are performing